kiriphorito/COMP3096---MARL/sc2gym/README.md

 # [Fork] PySC2 OpenAI Gym Environments

-This is a fork of [islamelnabarawy/sc2gym](https://github.com/islamelnabarawy/sc2gym).
+This is a fork of [islamelnabarawy/sc2gym](https://github.com/islamelnabarawy/sc2gym) for the COMP3096 Research Group Project.

+Install sc2gym with the following command:
+1. `pip install -e .` if running from the current directory, or
+2. `pip install -e sc2gym` if running from the repo root directory.

 The original README.md follows: